pepeiborra/hls-tutorial/README.md

 # Let’s write a Haskell Language Server plugin

+Haskell Language Server is an LSP server for the Haskell programming language.
+It builds on several previous efforts to create a Haskell IDE, you can find many more details on the history and architecture in the [IDE 2020](https://mpickering.github.io/ide/index.html) community page.

 In this article we are going to cover the creation of an HLS plugin from scratch: a code lens to display explicit import lists.
 Along the way we will learn about HLS, its plugin model, and the relationship with ghcide and LSP.